johsteffens/beth/README.md

 *Beth* is a personal *"moonshot"* project.

 In it I am re-thinking polymorphism, reflection-aided generic programming and functional programming.
 One goal is developing a paradigm in which frequently used design patterns can be efficiently yet more generally realized than by the traditional object oriented approach.
-The ultimate goal is designing a new software framework which optimally leverages efficient application design with respect to scalability, maintainability and genericity.
+Ultimately, this software framework shall leverage efficient application design with respect to scalability, maintainability and genericity.

 Some of the objectives are...
    * Bridging the gap between procedural and object oriented programming.